View this document as: a single page | multiple pages.

 Requirements for Notifications of Identity Proofing

-Notifications of proofing are sent to the applicant’s validated address notifying them that they have been successfully identity proofed and provide information about the identity proofing event and subsequent enrollment, including how the recipient can repudiate they were the subject of the identity proofing.
+Notifications of proofing are sent to the applicant’s validated address to inform them that they have been successfully identity-proofed and provide them with information about the identity proofing event and subsequent enrollment.
+Additionally, the notification explains how the recipient can dispute their involvement in the identity proofing events.

-The following requirements apply to CSPs and RPs that send notifications of proofing at any IAL.
+The following requirements apply to notifications of proofing at any IAL:

-1. SHALL be sent to a validated postal address, email address, or phone number.
+1. SHALL be sent to a validated postal address or phone number at all IALs or MAY be sent to a validated email address at IAL1

-2. SHALL include details about the identity proofing event, including the name of the identity service and the date the identity proofing was completed.
+2. SHALL include details about the identity proofing event, including the name of the identity service and the date on which the identity proofing was completed

-3. SHALL provide clear instructions, including contact information, on actions for the recipient to take in the case that they repudiate the identity proofing event.
+3. SHALL provide clear instructions, including contact information, on actions for the recipient to take if they repudiate their participation in the identity proofing event

-4. SHALL provide additional information, such as how the organization or CSP protects the security and privacy of the information it collects and any responsibilities that the recipient has as a subscriber of the identity service.
+4. SHALL provide information about how the organization or CSP protects the security and confidentiality of the information it collects

-5. SHOULD provide instructions on how to access their subscriber account or information about how the subscriber can update the information contained in that account.
+6. SHOULD provide instructions on how to access their subscriber account or information about how the subscriber can update the information contained in that account

-In the event a subscriber repudiates having been identity proofed by the identity service, the CSP or RP SHALL respond in accordance to its fraud management program (Sec.
-3.1.2).
+If a subscriber repudiates having been identity-proofed by the identity service, the CSP or RP SHALL respond in accordance with its established fraud management and redress policies.

 Requirements for the Use of Biometrics

-Biometrics is the automated recognition of individuals based on their biological and behavioral characteristics such as, but not limited to, fingerprints, voice patterns, or facial features (biological characteristics), and keystroke patterns, angle of holding a smart phone, screen pressure, typing speed, mouse movements, or gait (behavioral characteristics).
-As used in these guidelines, biometric data refers to any analog or digital representation of biological and behavioral characteristics at any stage of their capture, storage, or processing.
-This includes live biometric samples from applicants (e.g., facial images, fingerprint), as well as biometric references obtained from evidence (e.g., facial image on a driver’s license, fingerprint minutiae template on identification cards).
-As applied to the identity proofing process, CSPs can use biometrics to verify that an individual is the rightful subject of identity evidence, to bind an individual to a new piece of identity evidence or credential, or for the purposes of fraud detection.
+Biometrics refers to the automated recognition of individuals based on their biological and behavioral characteristics, such as facial features, fingerprints, voice patterns, keystroke patterns, angle of holding a smart phone, screen pressure, typing speed, mouse movements, or gait.
+As used in these guidelines, biometric data refers to any analog or digital representation of biological and behavioral characteristics at any stage of their capture, storage, or processing, including the transmission of biometric data to other applications or service partners.
+This includes live biometric samples from applicants (e.g., facial images, fingerprint) as well as biometric references obtained from evidence (e.g., facial image on a driver’s license, fingerprint minutiae template on identification cards).
+As applied to the identity proofing process, CSPs can use biometrics to verify that an individual is the rightful subject of identity evidence, to bind an individual to a new piece of identity evidence or credential, or for the purposes of deduplication.
+These requirements also address the additional privacy impacts associated with the use of biometrics in the identity proofing process.

 The following requirements apply to CSPs that employ biometrics as part of their identity proofing process:

-1. CSPs SHALL provide clear, publicly available information about all uses of biometrics, what biometric data is collected, how it is stored, how it is protected, and information on how to remove biometric information consistent with applicable laws and regulations.
+1. CSPs SHALL provide clear, publicly available information about all uses of biometrics, including what biometric data is collected, how it is stored and protected, and how to remove biometric data consistent with applicable laws and regulations.

-3. CSPs SHALL store a record of subscriber’s consent for biometric use and associate it with subscriber’s account.
+3. CSPs SHALL store a record of the subscriber’s consent for biometric use and associate it with the subscriber’s account.

-4. CSPs SHALL have a documented, and publicly available, deletion process and default retention period for all biometric information.
+4. CSPs SHALL have a documented and publicly available deletion process and default retention period for all biometric information.
+Retention periods SHALL be consistent with applicable regulations, policies, and statutes for the regions and sectors that the CSP serves.

-5. CSPs SHALL support the deletion of all of a subscriber’s biometric information upon the subscriber’s request at any time, except where otherwise restricted by regulation, law, or statute.
+5. CSPs SHOULD support the deletion of all of a subscriber’s biometric information upon the subscriber’s request, except where otherwise restricted by regulation, law, or policy.
+CSPs that do not support biometric deletion requests SHALL publicly document the regulatory, statutory, or risk-based justification for their policy.

-6. CSPs SHALL have their biometric algorithms periodically tested by independent entities (e.g., accredited laboratories or research institutions) for their performance characteristics, including performance across demographic groups.
-At a minimum, the CSP SHALL have an algorithm retested after it has been updated.
+6. CSPs SHALL have their biometric recognition and attack detection algorithms periodically tested by independent entities (e.g., accredited laboratories or research institutions) for their performance characteristics, including performance across demographic groups.
+In addition, the CSP SHOULD conduct internal testing on biometric algorithms based on the update schedule of the provider.

 7. CSPs SHALL assess the performance and demographic impacts of employed biometric technologies in conditions that are substantially similar to the operational environment and user base of the system.
-The user base is defined by both the demographic characteristics of the expected users as well as the devices they are expected to use.
+The user base is defined by both the expected users and the devices they are expected to use.
 When such assessments include real-world users, participation by users SHALL be voluntary.

-8. CSPs SHALL meet the following minimum performance thresholds for biometric usage in verification scenarios:
+8. CSPs SHALL meet the following performance thresholds if one-to-one (1:1) comparison algorithms are used for verification against a claimed identity:

 • False non-match rate: 1:100 or better

-The following requirements apply to CSPs who collect biometric characteristics from applicants:
+The following requirements apply to CSPs that collect biometric characteristics from applicants:

-1. CSP SHALL collect biometrics in such a way that provides reasonable assurance that the biometric is collected from the applicant, and not another subject.
+1. CSP SHALL collect biometric characteristics in a way that provides reasonable assurance that the biometric characteristic is collected from the applicant and not another subject.

-Evidence validation can be conducted by remote optical capture and inspection (often called document authentication or doc auth) or conducted by visual inspection of a trained proofing agent or trusted referee.
-CSPs may employ either or both processes for evaluating the authenticity of identity evidence.
+The validation of physical evidence can be conducted by optical capture and inspection (often called document authentication or “doc auth”) or via visual inspection by a trained proofing agent or trusted referee.
+CSPs can employ either or both processes to evaluate the authenticity of identity evidence.

 The following requirements apply to CSPs that employ optical capture and inspection for the purposes of determining document authenticity: